 Sails and battens can be made from any material.

-Cape 31 UK Sails will have maximum areas that will ensure the IRC Rating of all the boats will be between 1.135 & 1.137 (IRC 2020 and subject to IRC rule updates).
-Sails are to be IRC measured and endorsed, while full sail measurement limitations are listed under class rules.
+Cape 31 UK Sails will have maximum areas that will aim to give them an IRC Rating between 1.133 & 1.137 (IRC 2020 and subject to IRC rule updates).
+Sails are to be IRC measured by a certified sail loft, while full sail measurement limitations are listed under class rules.

 Class Racing/IRC Racing: